Zé Beto

-José Alberto Teixeira Ferreirinha (21 February 1960 – 4 February 1990), known as Zé Beto, was a Portuguese footballer who played as a goalkeeper.
+José Alberto Teixeira Ferreirinha (21 February 1960 – 4 February 1990), known as Zé Beto, was a Portuguese professional footballer who played as a goalkeeper.

 He spent almost his entire career with Porto, his life being cut short at 29 in a road accident.

 Club career

 Born in Matosinhos, Zé Beto arrived at FC Porto at the age of 17, making his Primeira Liga debut two years later on loan to S.C.
 Beira-Mar.
 After three more seasons as a backup, he was made first-choice for the 1983–84 campaign.

-Zé Beto was the starter when Porto lost 2–1 against Juventus F.C. in the final of the 1983–84 European Cup Winners' Cup, in controversial manner: losing his temper, the player assaulted the assistant referee with his own flag, being suspended by UEFA for a period of two years.
+Zé Beto was the starter when Porto lost 2–1 against Juventus FC in the final of the 1983–84 European Cup Winners' Cup, in controversial manner: losing his temper, the player assaulted the assistant referee with his own flag, being suspended by UEFA for a period of two years.

 In the following seasons, Zé Beto kept an interesting battle for first-choice status with Pole Józef Młynarczyk (signed in January 1986), eventually losing his position and being further demoted after the emergence of 18-year-old Vítor Baía.
-He was on the substitutes bench for the northerners' wins in both the European Cup and Intercontinental Cup, in 1987.
+He was on the substitutes bench for the northerners' wins in the European and Intercontinental Cups, both in 1987.

 Zé Beto died 17 days shy of his 30th birthday, in a car crash in Porto.